Relativistic Mott transition and high-order van Hove singularity in twisted double bilayer WSe${}_2$: mean-field and functional renormalization group study: Relativistic Mott transition

 \section{Relativistic Mott transition}

 In Ref.~\cite{ma2024relativistic}, a transition from a semimetal to an insulator has been observed in \tdbWSe\ at $\theta_c = 2.7^\circ$.
 We use this to fix the interaction strength of our effective Hubbard model, cf. Eq.~\eqref{eq:hubbardU}, within the Hartree-Fock approach.
 The corresponding hopping parameters are already listed in Fig.~\ref{fig:bandstruc2}.

 To proceed, we first determine the value $U_c$ as a function of~$\theta$, where a transition from a semimetallic to an insulator occurs at Dirac filling.
 We then set $U(\theta_0) = U_c(\theta_0)$, where $\theta_0 = \theta_c = 2.7^\circ$, which fixes the Hubbard interaction for all angles $\theta$, cf. Eq.~\eqref{eq:hubbardUtheta}.
 Compatibility with the experimentally observed transition is then ensured by construction.
 Our half-filled Hubbard model transitions into a N\'eel antiferromagnet for $U>U_c$.

-In order to reliably determine the critical interaction strength $U_c$ at which such a phase transition occurs in the thermodynamic limit, we consider the correlation ratio~\cite{kennedy2025extended}
+In order to reliably determine the critical interaction strength $U_c$ at which such a phase transition occurs in the thermodynamic limit, we consider the correlation ratio~\cite{Fisher_1967,PhysRevLett.115.157202,kennedy2025extended}